noahehall/theBookOfNoah/algorithms.md

       - edges have different lengths
         - minimum spanning tree is the spanning tree that guarantees a path with the least possible edge weight

+##### MST algorithms
+  - most commonly are `greedy` algorithms which run in `polynomial` time
+    - which is a power of the number of edges
+    - the major factors that affect the running speed of greedy algorithms creating MSTs involve the decision making process
+      - whether a particular edge belongs in the MST
+      - whether the minimum total weight of the resulting tree exceeds a certain value
+  - `boruvkas`
+    - creates forests of individual trees
+    - relies on a series of stages in which it identifies the edges with the smallest weight in each stage
+      - begin by looking at individual vertexes,
+      - finding the smallest weight for that vertex,
+      - then combining paths to form forests of individual trees until it creates a path that combines all the forests with the smallest weight
+  - `prims`
+    - looking for the minimum edge for each vertex and building the forests one edge at a time
+    - starts with an arbitrary vertex
+    - groows the minimum spanning tree one adge at a time
+    - always choosing the edge with the least weight
+  - `kruskals`
+    - combines `boruvkas` and `prims`
+  - `reverse-delete`
+    - reversal of `kruskals`
+    - not commonly used
 #### unbalanced trees
   - places new data items wherever necessary inn the tree without regard to balance
-  - this method of adding items makes buiding the tree faster but reduces access speed when searchiong or sorting
+  - this method of adding items makes building the tree faster but reduces access speed when searchiong or sorting

 #### heaps
   - sophisticated tree that allows data insertions into the tree structure